uwyo-mallet/Shapley-CVS--Gallegos-/mc_shapley/tutorials/short_tutorial.md

                 MC-net {'Quicksort': 19.5, 'Insertion': 10.5}

 ## Temporal Functions
 There are two temporal functions in the library: temporal_marginal_contributions, and get_vbs_shap_temp.
-The temporal functions behave the same to their non-temporal counterparts, except the value these functions give algorithms is also influenced by time they are associated with (often the time they were invented).
+The temporal functions behave the same as their non-temporal counterparts, except the value an algorithm maps to is also influenced by time they are associated with (often the time they were invented).
 If you want to know more details about how exactly time is used in the temporal functions calculations, please refer to the references.

 The temporal functions have the same arguements as the non-temporal: algorithms, instances, scores.
 They also have additional arguements the tempOrder tables.
 These are the outputs from the read_temporal_file function.
-They are tables that either map algorithms to times (tempOrder) or time to algorithms (tempOrderBySolver).
+They are tables that either map an algorithm to a time (tempOrder) or a time to an algorithm (tempOrderBySolver).

 Code Example:
         import mc_shapley as shap